Skip to main content

 Medical Disclaimer: This article provides general clinical context for a healthy adult planning a summer shore trip.
 It is not a substitute for individual medical advice.
 Patients with chronic medical conditions, pregnant patients, young children, and older adults should discuss heat, sun, and travel-specific concerns with a clinician before the trip.

 Dr. Ash is a board-certified internal medicine physician at Fishtown Medicine in Philadelphia.
-Practice members get direct text access for shore-trip triage; non-members can book a free Warm Invitation Call before the season starts.
+Practice members get direct text access for shore-trip triage; non-members can tell Dr. Ash what's going on before the season starts.

 Frequently Asked Questions